Kong/kong-oauth2-hello-world/README.md

 }
 ```

-The `provision_key` will be sent by the web application when communicating with Kong, to securely authenticates itself with Kong.
+The `provision_key` will be sent by the web application when communicating with Kong, to securely authenticate itself with Kong.

 * Let's create a Kong consumer (called `thefosk`):